bnavac/kubestellar/docs/content/direct/combined-status.md

 ##### Plain selection

-When the `StatusCollector` has selection but no "GROUOP BY" and no aggregation, this is equivalent to the following form of SELECT statement.
+When the `StatusCollector` has selection but no "GROUP BY" and no aggregation, this is equivalent to the following form of SELECT statement.
 The [List of stale WECs example below](#list-of-stale-wecs) is an example of this form.

 ```sql
 SELECT <selected columns>